InsaneDev27/DIY-Laptop-Mouse-Project/README.md

    #### Attaching the Cable

-   After all of the electronics are installed, I typically run the cable through the clamp body, then plug it into the pico.
+   After all of the electronics are installed, I typically run the cable through the clamp body, then plug it into the Pico.
 If the head of the USB Micro end of the cable doesn't fit in the provided hole in the clamp body, then shave off some of the rubber at the head.
 To avoid exposing wires, give around a millimeter on all sides of the plug.

    The cable head doesn't fit through the Clamp Body:\
    <img alt="Cable head does not fit" src="https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/blob/main/images/Cable%20Head%20Does%20Not%20Fit.jpg" width="400">